tsungwu/JFE/README.md

 # JFE
 R Package: Just Finance and Econometrics
-Check http://web.ntnu.edu.tw/~tsungwu/R_DevOps/R_DevOps.htm for more information.
-Version 1.3 is the newest one, which includes GARCH in Returns Anaytics.
+Version 2.5.3 is the newest one, which includes GARCH in Returns Anaytics.

 <Price Analytics>
 1. Price Analytics loads price data from .RData.
 Technical charting needs OHLC data